hanieh-ghabelialla/ID3-Implementation-from-scratch/README.md

 7. Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.

-8. License
-This project is licensed under the MIT License - see the LICENSE file for details.